astropy/astropy/docs/io/fits/index.rst

 This function returns (in this case) a :class:`BinTableHDU`.

+The data structure used to represent FITS tables is called a :class:`FITS_rec` and is derived from the :class:`numpy.recarray` interface.
+When creating a new table HDU the individual column arrays will be assembled into a single :class:`FITS_rec` array.

-Of course, you can do this more concisely without creating intermediate variables for the individual columns and without manually creating a :class:`ColDefs` object::
+You can create a :class:`BinTableHDU` more concisely without creating intermediate variables for the individual columns and without manually creating a :class:`ColDefs` object::